dazkool223/100daysofweb3/README.md

 Day 16 : Introduction to component based structure.
 React with Vite\
 Day 17 : React component rendering\
 Day 18 : Scrimba Follow Along\
-Day 19 : Worked on ACM website navbar
+Day 19 : Worked on ACM website navbar\
+Day 20 : Intro to react props\
+Day 21 : Created a Travel Journal website using the concepts of props